 Saving the Collier Lodge

-This is not the biggest Porter County festival you will ever attend but it’s definitely one of the friendliest!
+This is not the biggest Porter County festival you will ever attend but it’s definitely one of the friendliest.
+As word spreads, it gets a little bigger each time.
 Every tent we walked through had someone with something to say.
 Everyone was quick to educate our boys (and us) about the items and history of the time period.

 One man asked our boys if they wanted to try on his heavy wool coat.
-Although historically speaking he should have worn it, just his other layer was quite enough for a warm Indiana day!
+Although historically speaking he should have worn it, just his other layer was quite enough for a warm Indiana day.
 Yes, I had a chance to try it on, too.
-That coat was heavy!
+That coat was heavy.
+I cannot imagine wearing it for any long period of time, especially when you would have a gun and equipment to carry as well.

 Go for the food: ham and beans, wild rice with cranberries soup, bison burgers and bison brats (among others).
 Go for the fun: scheduled musical acts, events, and even storytelling.
 Go for the shops: dyers, blacksmiths, toy makers, tinsmith, and loads of neat Indiana history.